tableau/tableau-viz-lwc/README.md

 1. In your Salesforce org, select a record page where you want to embed the viz (for example, Users or Opportunities).

-1. Edit the record page and enter the URL of the Tableau viz that contains the data you want to display.
+1. Edit the record page and configure the component by entering the URL of the Tableau viz that contains the data you want to display.
 The Tableau visualization must include that a field that holds the record IDs (for example, user or account IDs).

-1. Select **Filter visualization based on the page** and save your selections.
+1. Select **Filter visualization based on the page** and save your changes to the page.

+    When the record ID of the page matches the corresponding value in a field in the Tableau viz, the LWC applies that filter.
+For example, LWC filters the viz to show just the sales data for the user on the user's page.

 ### Advanced filtering